 1. Swiss Hound

 |Lifespan:||10 – 13 years|

 |Temperament:||Passionate, confident, agile|

-The Swiss Hound is a hunting dog that enjoys chasing the fox, rabbit, deer, and even wild boar.
+The Swiss Hound is a hunting dog that enjoys chasing foxes, rabbits, deer, and even wild boar.
 It’s an ancient breed brought back to Switzerland by the mercenaries.
-It’s available in four colors black, tan, blue, and orange, and they move quickly with an easy coordinated gait.
+It’s available in four colors, including black, tan, blue, and orange, and they move quickly with an easy, coordinated gait.
 These dogs are confident and passionate about the hunt.
-It makes an excellent watchdog and a great family pet.
+They make excellent watchdogs and great family pets.